 When it comes to manufacturing and finishing, one of the most crucial processes is abrasive blasting, aka sandblasting, grit blasting, or media blasting.
 Although this system is relatively simple, it can also be incredibly dangerous if not done correctly.
 In this article, we're going to look at the ins and outs of abrasive blasting, including how it works and how to protect employees who do it.
-Here's everything you need to know.
+Here's everything you need to know about abrasive blasting hazards and control measures.

 What is Abrasive Blasting?

 This process began in 1870 with a man named Benjamin Chew Tilghman.
-The idea was to utilize gritty substances like sand to polish surfaces and remove excess contaminants or particles.
-The original blasting method used sand but was quickly updated because it created health and respiratory problems.
+The idea was to utilize gritty or abrasive materials like sand to polish surfaces and remove excess contaminants or particles.
+The original blasting method used sand but was quickly updated because it created health hazards and respiratory problems.

 These days, abrasive blasting utilizes various components and machinery to achieve different results.
 The primary purposes of abrasive blasting include: